Pennsylvania American Water completes purchase of BASA wastewater system

 “We’re committed to invest $75 million into the infrastructure over the next five years, and that’s based on what we know needs to be done to bring it into compliance,” Ladner said.
 “We’ve actually had an engineer on site here for over a month to help with that transition.”

-Despite the costly investment needed for the system, Ladner said purchasing BASA was appealing the the water company because it already has provided service in the region, making its entrance into a new foray a potentially easier transition.
+Despite the costly investment needed for the system, Ladner said purchasing BASA was appealing to the water company because it already has provided service in the region, making its entrance into a new foray a potentially easier transition.
 Customers of Pennsylvania American Water who are within the service area of both systems will receive one bill for both services starting next billing cycle.

 The transition was aided further because Pennsylvania American offered all of BASA’s staff a job with the company, with a majority of its employees accepting, according to Ladner.